RDjarbeng/RDjarbeng/_posts/2025-01-13-ambient-air-quality-standards-in-west-africa-the-current-state-2025.md

 ---
 In the rapidly urbanizing region of West Africa, ambient air quality has become a pressing concern.
 With cities expanding and industrialization on the rise, the air we breathe is increasingly at risk.
 This blog post delves into the current state of ambient air quality standards across West African nations, highlighting both the challenges and ongoing efforts.

+## Global air quality standards

+In the First Global Assessment of Air Pollution Legislation by the United Nations Environment Programme (UNEP) it is stated,

+_"While ambient air quality is monitored in many countries,_ _this is not a legal requirement in at least 37 per cent of_ _countries.
+In countries where monitoring is framed in_ _legislation, important questions arise about the rigour of_ _monitoring, as well as issues of capacity"_

+The global Ambient Air Quality Standards are needed for context before the assessment of air pollution in West Africa.

+_"The primary global guidance on air quality is scientific, as provided by the World Health Organization (WHO) air quality guideline values for ambient air quality.
+These guideline values are not intended to be binding upon States, but they reflect a high degree of scientific consensus, giving them global authority." - UNEP_

 ## The Challenge of Air Pollution in West Africa

 West Africa is grappling with significant air pollution, particularly in its urban centers.
 Factors contributing to poor air quality include: